Wayward Asteroid of Peter Watts

 Snippets of Tomorrow

 To begin with, I just want to take a moment to laud Peter Watts for the brilliance of his concept and the premise he creates for the story to develop.
-While uprisings and revolutions have long been studied in fictional literature, I can’t really think of anything (off the top of my head at least) which comes closer to the premise we are given in this book.
+While uprisings and revolutions have long been studied in fictional literature, I can’t really think of anything (off the top of my head at least) which comes closer to the premise we are given in The Freeze-Frame Revolution.
 It all starts with the world-building, and while it does take up a few pages and perhaps prevent the story from moving along quickly, I feel it has its rightful place in the novel.
 The world we see is shown from the perspective of our human crew, and seeing as how they are only awake for short periods of time and sleep for long stretches, we too only get glimpses of this distant future.
 Watts presents enough curious details about the world to get our imagination rolling, without ever giving too much away, making this novel feel like it might be the set-up for a sequel set in the same universe.

 As a matter of fact, the atmosphere in this great future where humanity can make wormholes is quite claustrophobic, with the plot taking place almost exclusively inside that hollowed asteroid.
 In turn, the story shows its colours as being more of a character-driven experience than anything else, using the science-fiction backdrop to create the sort of outlandish premise the author really wanted.

 Personally, I don’t find that to be a problem at all, mostly because the characters themselves carry the show quite confidently.
 We get to know them all quite profoundly by the end of it, and our protagonist undergoes a very realistic and tangible arc in his worldviews, relatable in all of his flaws and lessons.
 Personally, I also found the AI itself to be fascinating in its own regard, more precisely in how it interpreted its own mission and treatment of the crew… it was almost reminiscent of a delusional cult leader.